William Cullen: Edinburgh

 In 1755 he was enticed by Lord Kames to become Professor of Chemistry and Medicine at the University of Edinburgh in place of Prof Andrew Plummer.
 It was in Edinburgh, in 1756, that he gave the first documented public demonstration of artificial refrigeration.
-Cullen used a pump to create a partial vacuum over a container of diethyl ether, which then boiled, absorbing heat from the surroundings.
+In 1748, an account had been published in The Edinburgh Physical and Literary Essays of an experiment in which Cullen used an air pump to create a partial vacuum over a container of diethyl ether, which then boiled, absorbing heat from the surroundings.
 This created a small amount of ice, but the process found no commercial application.

 From 1757 he delivered lectures on clinical medicine in the Edinburgh Royal Infirmary.
 On the death of Charles Alston in 1760, Cullen at the request of the students undertook to finish his course of lectures on materia medica; he delivered an entirely new course, notes of which were published in an unauthorised edition in 1771, but which he re-wrote and issued as A Treatise on Materia Medica in 1789.

 On the death of Robert Whytt, the professor of the institutes of medicine, in 1766, Cullen accepted the chair, at the same time resigning that of chemistry.
 In the same year, he had been an unsuccessful candidate for the professorship of the practice of physic (medicine), but subsequently an arrangement was made between him and John Gregory, the successful candidate, by which they both agreed to deliver alternate courses on the theory and practice of medicine.
 This arrangement continued until the sudden death of Gregory in 1773.
 Cullen was then appointed sole professor of the practice of physic, and he continued in this office until a few months before his death.

 In Edinburgh, Cullen lived off South Grays Close on the Royal Mile close to the old Scottish mint.
 He had a country residence at Ormiston Hill in Kirknewton, West Lothian.

 In 1783 Cullen (together with his sons) was a co-founder of the Royal Society of Edinburgh.

 On 8 January 1790 he was presented with a silver platter costing 50 guineas by the Lord Provost, Thomas Elder and the city baillies, for his long service in the university.

 He died in his home in the old mint in Edinburgh on 5 February 1790, but is buried in the churchyard at Kirkliston.
 His son Robert lies with him.